Particular/docs.particular.net/transports/upgrades/asb-9to9.1.md

 After applying the above steps to one or more endpoints, they should be deployed to production.
 This cycle should be repeated until all endpoints have been migrated to the new transport.

+> [!NOTE]
-NOTE: Endpoints using the endpoint-oriented topology with migration mode enabled can co-exist and seamlessly communicate with endpoints using both the legacy transport with forwarding topology and the new Azure Service Bus transport.
+> Endpoints using the endpoint-oriented topology with migration mode enabled can co-exist and seamlessly communicate with endpoints using both the legacy transport with forwarding topology and the new Azure Service Bus transport.

 ### Other Platform components